imAIgene-Dream3D/BGT/README.md

 ## Input data

 ### Imaging-derived dataset of behavior-classified T cells.
 This data is obtained by performing multispectral time-lapse imaging of T cells incubated with tumor organoids and processed with BEHAV3D.
-Refer to [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) repository and our detailed Protocol to obtain this data [Alieva et al, Nat Protoc, 2024](https://www.nature.com/articles/s41596-024-00972-6)

-After running [Module 2: T cell Behavior Classification Module](https://github.com/AlievaRios/BEHAV3D/tree/dev-transcriptomics?tab=readme-ov-file#2-t-cell-behavior-classification-module) of [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) one of the output file named as, "classified_tcell_track_data.rds" generated which is directly utilized as an input rds file for modules 1 and 2 of the [BGT](https://github.com/AlievaRios/BGT) pipeline.
+Refer to [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) repository and our detailed Protocol to obtain this data [Alieva et al, Nat Protoc, 2024](https://www.nature.com/articles/s41596-024-00972-6).
+After running [Module 2: T cell Behavior Classification](https://github.com/AlievaRios/BEHAV3D/tree/dev-transcriptomics?tab=readme-ov-file#2-t-cell-behavior-classification-module) of [BEHAV3D](https://github.com/AlievaRios/BEHAV3D), among the output .rds files named as, "classified_tcell_track_data.rds" is directly utilized as an input for modules 1 and 2 of the [BGT](https://github.com/AlievaRios/BGT) pipeline.

 ### Single cell sequencing data from T cells incubated with patient derived organoids.
 This data is obtained from running SORT seq on T cells incubated with tumor organoids.